Survivor: Heroes vs. Healers vs. Hustlers: Future appearances

-Ben Driebergen returned to compete on Survivor: Winners at War.
-Chrissy Hofbeck is set to compete on Survivor 50: In the Hands of the Fans.
+Ben Driebergen returned to compete on Survivor: Winners at War, and Chrissy Hofbeck returned to compete on Survivor 50: In the Hands of the Fans.

 Outside of Survivor, Driebergen and Desi Williams competed on the first season of The Challenge: USA.
 Williams returned to compete on the second season.
 Driebergen also competed on The Challenge: World Championship.
 Also in 2023, Cole Medders appeared on the second season of Bachelor in Paradise Canada.

 Season summary

 The season filmed in the Mamanuca Islands of Fiji.

 The 18 players were initially divided into three tribes: Levu (Heroes), Soko (Healers) and Yawa (Hustlers).
 During the marooning, Ryan from the Hustlers tribe found a Super Immunity Idol that was only valid at the first Tribal Council.
 As his tribe won immunity, he was able to send the Idol to a member of the losing Heroes tribe; he chose Chrissy.
 Ryan and Chrissy both became dominant players on their tribes, forming strong alliances with Devon and Ben, respectively.
 The Healers tribe went undefeated, while the Heroes lost one member and the Hustlers lost two.

 When the tribes were switched, Ryan and Chrissy aligned on the new Soko tribe, working to eliminate Healers and their allies, including Ryan's former Hustlers tribemate Ali.
 At the merge, Ryan and Chrissy brought their former Heroes and Hustlers tribemates together against the Healers.
 Ryan and Chrissy's allies eventually turned on them, with Ben acting as a double agent to hinder their plans, but Ben's new alliance also betrayed him for being a threat to win the game.
 However, he managed to successfully play three consecutive hidden immunity idols to reach the final four along with Chrissy, Ryan and Devon.

 When Chrissy won the final immunity challenge, she had to grant one castaway additional immunity, which would force the remaining two to compete against each other in a fire-making challenge to determine the third finalist.
 She chose to save Ryan.
 Ben defeated Devon in the firemaking challenge to join Chrissy and Ryan in the finals.
 At the Final Tribal Council, Ben was praised for finding multiple hidden immunity idols and making it to the end despite being a massive target while Chrissy was commended for dominating in immunity challenges, but both were criticized for their lack of social connections, while Ryan was criticized for his lack of strategic conversations and work ethic.
 Ultimately, Ben was awarded the title of Sole Survivor over Chrissy and Ryan in a 5–2–1 vote.